Links on Android Authority may earn us a commission. Learn more.

 Value and competition

 Here’s where things get really complicated for the Galaxy S21 FE.
-The raw retail price of the phone is $699 for the 6GB/128GB model, which is what most people will choose, and $769 for the 8GB/256GB model.
+The MSRP of the phone is $699 for the 6GB/128GB model, which is what most people will choose, and $769 for the 8GB/256GB model.
 On their own, these prices don’t seem unreasonable.
 You’re getting a solid piece of hardware that has a decent screen, good battery life, a top-shelf processor, and a camera setup that comes close to flagship-class despite the hardware beginning to show its age.
 Not to mention, you get Android 12 out of the box and a firm update commitment.
 So far so good.

 Then there’s the elephant in the room.
 The Google Pixel 6 ($599) is an absolute bargain.
 The phone has an excellent camera, solid performance and some AI-powered perks, and a software commitment that’s almost as good as the Galaxy S21 FE.
 Moreover, you get special Pixel-exclusive features directly from Google, such as Call Screening, Now Playing for music discovery, Live Caption, and others.